crisweber2600/animated-guide/README.md

 `GoogleScanner` uses `GoogleDriveService` to list files via OAuth desktop credentials.
 Drive files are converted to `FileItem` objects for detection.
 The integration server returns stubbed JSON allowing tests to run offline.
+`GoogleDriveService` now creates shortcut files referencing the largest copy and removes the duplicates using the Drive API.
+Unit tests assert that the expected HTTP endpoints are invoked for each operation.

+When running locally you can swap in the `HttpGoogleDriveService` from the test project to point at a mock WireMock server.
+This makes it easy to develop against predictable Drive responses without network access.

 ## Extending Scenarios
 Edit the `.feature` files under `DupScan.Tests/Features` to define new cases.